jcoleman45/6300test/Project2/TeamDesign/design-discussions.md

 - Understood the differences between aggregation and composition and this is depicted in the team design.
 - Elimination of classes available in the standard library.
 - The implementation level attributes are not shown in the design diagrams.
 Ex – Lists etc.
-- The design is simplified to adhere to the actual the requirements.
+- The design is simplified to adhere to the actual requirements.
 We tried to be cautious about reading too much between the lines to not add completely new features that are not desired.
 - We need focus on the structure of the system, rather than the implement details
 - For teamwork, it was difficult to find a common design; but we initially set a design and the rest of the team members